Alfred A. Montapert

 While visualizing, your conscious brain is of course very much aware that what you’re doing isn’t real and is just a creation of your imagination.
 However, your inner mind (subconscious) actually doesn’t distinguish the difference between what you think and what you physically do.
 In other words, your inner mind doesn’t know the difference between what’s a photo, what’s real life, what’s a past memory, and/or what’s an imagined future.
 It instead takes everything as being real.

-These results are evident within brain scans that show there is no difference in brain activity when a person is visualizing compared to when a person is observing something in the real world.
+These results are evident in brain scans that show there is no difference in brain activity when a person is visualizing compared to when a person is observing something in the real world.

 For more information about visualization and its impact on the brain, please see: